 The dealer has been around this block thousands of times before—heck, it's his job!
 Most salespeople are incredibly savvy and they now exactly what questions to ask to keep you off balance throughout the negotiation.

-If you wish to take control of the negotiation and feel empowered during the new car buying process you should be prepared for what the salespeople will ask you and how to deflect the constant pressures of the lot.
+If you wish to take control of the negotiation and feel empowered during the new car buying process you should be prepared for what the salespeople will ask you and how to deflect the pressures of the lot.
 The last thing a salesperson wants to do is have you walk away without a new car.
 Salespeople often get into trouble if a potential buyer walks away without speaking to a manager first.
-That means you have a lot of the power.
-If you feel like a salesperson is pressuring you and you don't feel comfortable—walk away.
+That means you have a lot of the power, even if you don't feel like it.
+Remember, if you feel like a salesperson is pressuring you too much and you don't feel comfortable, then walk away and take your business elsewhere.
+That is a more powerful statement than anything else.

 Here are some questions the dealer might ask you with the appropriate suggested responses: